The Tanzania Experience

 Tanzania is the quintessential, definitive Africa of your dreams.
 And who wouldn’t want to visit a place where the names of its legendary travel destinations roll off the tongue like an incantation: Zanzibar, Serengeti, Mt.
 Kilimanjaro, Lake Tanganyika, Lake Victoria, the Rift Valley, the Ngorongoro Crater, and Olduvai Gorge, “the Cradle of Humankind.”

-Great plains abound with legions of game, snow-capped mountains soar above dusty valleys, rain forests teem with monkeys and birds, beaches are covered in sand as soft and white as talcum powder, and coral reefs host myriads of jewel-like tropical fish.
-Although Tanzania’s economy—one of the poorest in the world—depends heavily on agriculture, which accounts for almost half of its GDP, it has more land (more than 25%) devoted to national parks and game reserves than any other wildlife destination in the world.
-Everything from pristine coral reefs to the Crater highlands, remote game reserves, and the famous national parks are protected by government law and placed in trust for future generations.
+Great plains abound with legions of game, snow-capped mountains soar above dusty valleys, rain forests teeming with monkeys and white as talcum powder, and coral reefs host myriads of jewel-like tropical fish.
+Although Tanzania’s economy—one of the poorest in the world—depends heavily on agriculture, which accounts for almost half of its GDP, it has more land game reserves than any other wildlife destination in the world.
+Everything from pristine coral reefs to the Crater Highland is placed in trust for future generations.

 It doesn’t stop there!